Localization for the Ising model in a transverse field with generic aperiodic disorder: FK representation

 \section{FK representation}

-Quantum spin models may be related by a Fortuin Kasteleyn representation to a percolation processes called the continuous time random cluster model.
-Measurements of observables in the Ising model, such as the correlation function $ \langle \sigma_x^{(3)} \sigma_y^{(3)} \rangle $ are equal to communication probabilities in the continuous time random cluster model.
+Quantum spin models may be related by a Fortuin Kasteleyn representation to a percolation processes called the random cluster model.
+The percolation model takes place on $\bbZ^d \times \bbR$.
+Measurements of observables in the Ising model, such as the correlation function $ \langle \sigma_x^{(3)} \sigma_y^{(3)} \rangle_{\delta,\lambda} $ are equal to communication probabilities in the random cluster model.

-The continuous time random cluster model can be defined in terms of a product measure percolation model, called continuous-time percolation \cite{bez91}, which we will introduce first.
+The random cluster model can be defined in terms of a product measure percolation model, called continuous-time percolation \cite{bez91}, which we will introduce first.
 Despite the name, the `time' dimension in the model is non-oriented.
-The oriented version of continuous time percolation is the well known contact process, essentially, allowing travel in the negative time direction recovers continuous-time percolation.
-Moreover, there are stochastic dominations between the continuum random cluster model and continuous-time percolation, which become useful for demonstrating localization and percolation in various regimes.
+The oriented version of continuous-time percolation is the well known contact process.
+Essentially, allowing communication in the negative time direction recovers continuous-time percolation.
+Moreover, there are stochastic dominations between the random cluster model and continuous-time percolation, which will be useful for demonstrating localization and percolation in various regimes.